 Cancer is a genetic disease.
 Some forms of cancer are hereditary but most are caused by gene changes that we “acquire” during life.
-The gen changes that cause cancer are usually acquired during a long time, most likely during several decades.
+The gen changes that cause cancer are usually acquired during a long time, not seldom during several decades.

 The Swedish Chemicals (state) Agency (KEMI) urges consumers to avoid all products with direct and prolonged skin contact if they contain carcinogenic substances.

-This is especially advisable if it regards products that you will use for a long time and with “prolonged skin contact” such as beds, clothing couches or mattresses for your children.
-Most companies will have it, required by law, but not advertise it.
+This is especially advisable if it regards products that you will use for a long time and with “prolonged skin contact” such as beds, clothing couches or mattresses.
+And especially-especially if the product is for babies or children.
+Most companies will have it, as required by law, but will not advertise it.